 “You need an outlet for the situation.
 If you already have a hobby stick to it and if not find a thing you like to do!
-Sport always was an important part to get it all out for us and in isolation, we started to have bike trips nearly every day.
+The sport was always an important part to get it all out for us and isolated, we started to have bike trips nearly every day.
 We discovered our hometown and found so many beautiful places.
 Doing stuff together makes everything else so much easier.”

 #3 Try to stay healthy in your relationship

 “Don’t rest on conflicts – If you argue in any kind of way, bring the conflict to an end.
-I learned this from my parents and they never go to bed if the thing isn’t settled in any kind of way.
-We never fall asleep in dispute!
+I learned this from my parents, and they never go to bed if the thing isn’t settled in any kind of way.
+We never fall asleep disputing!
 If you work together you don’t have to do everything together.
 Find out who is an expert on several topics.
 For example, I am the creative part and Torsten just supports me, on the other hand, Torsten is so focused and strategic.
-He is the master of finance and I’d be never able to do stuff like that.
+He is the master of finance, and I’d be never able to do stuff like that.
 That’s what being a team means!”

 #4 Try to support your locals!

 “One of the best things this crisis brought is the big amount of support for each other.
-So many businesses are struggling and we all have to support them.
-You want to have your favorite shop, restaurant, bar, gym, etc. still in existence after the crisis is over?!
+So many businesses are struggling, and we all have to support them.
+You want to have your favorite shop, restaurant, bar, gym, etc. still existing after the crisis is over?!
 Check out what you can do for them – buy gift cards, share their services on social media, or just offer your help and ask what you can do.”

 Gay Couple operated Food Blog from Germany

 “We are a couple for over 10 years and there are still situations, one of us has to step out of his comfort zone.
-No matter if it is just food you usually don’t like, a place you don’t want to travel to or whatever.
+No matter if it is just food you usually don’t like, a place you feel it would be better not to travel to or whatever.
 At least we trust each other and try out nearly everything.
 Keep an open mind!
 Oh, and if you work together you don’t have to spend all the (spare) time together as well.
 Find out who is an expert on several topics.
 For example, I’m the creative part and Torsten just supports me, on the other hand, Torsten is so focused and strategic.
-He is the master of finance and I’d be never able to do stuff like that.
+He is the master of finance, and I’d be never able to do stuff like that.
 That’s what being a team means!”